 In addition, an on-the-spot fine may be imposed by the CRO where the company has a record of persistent late filing and/or summary prosecution of the company and/or any officer in default.
 Fines of up to €5,000 can be imposed on a conviction for breach of the annual return filing requirements - Category 3 offence.

-If a company’s annual return for the current year or the previous year was not filed on time, the company cannot avail of the audit exemption.
+If a company’s annual return for the previous year was not filed on time, the company cannot avail of the audit exemption.
+Failure to file on time in the current year will result in the company losing audit exemption for the next two years.
 Please see Audit Exemption page.

 Powered By Inventise